nsaikiran/Blog/content/drafts/dsa-practice-problems/index.md

 - [Move Zeros to the end](https://www.pramp.com/challenge/9PNnW3nbyZHlovqAvxXW)
 - Check if loop exists in the given linked list

+### Sliding window

+- (Check if these fall into same category).
+Understand [the pattern](https://nan-archive.vercel.app/sliding-window) and solve [some problems](https://www.geeksforgeeks.org/number-substrings-count-character-k/ )

 ### Two pointers

 - Given an array of integers find two elements who sum is K. (2-sum or 3-sum problem)